The Lola Easy Oversized Crochet Pullover is a free and easy crochet pattern that is made to measure, size inclusive and beginner friendly.

 Assembling the Lola Easy Oversized Crochet Pullover

-Kiks + Jack Crochet highly recommends blocking all your panels before assembly.
-We understand you have finished and are eager to seam this all together!
-However blocking your panels will set your panels to the shape and size you want and give it a polished look.
+Kiks + Jack Crochet highly recommends blocking all your panels for The Lola Easy Oversized Crochet Pullover before assembly.
+Blocking your panels will set your panels to the shape and size you want and give it a polished look.

 We block our panels by pinning all the pieces on to an old yoga mat and manipulating the shape and edges so the front and back panel are similar and the two sleeve panels are similar.
 We then spray it with water focusing on the edges and ensuring it is well saturated.
 Do not remove the pins until the panels are completely bone dry.